 - (c) Current or last known location:

-Sadly in many ways the days of customising Beetles has gone as they are now becoming collector cars and people are reluctant to modify the bodies with wild metal work.
+Sadly in many ways the days of customising Beetles has gone as they are now becoming collector cars and people are reluctant to modify the bodies with wild metal work for fear of impacting the long term value of their classic Volkswagen.
 It’s a shame really as it made up a huge part of the VW scene.
 Nowadays modifications are often limited to colour changes, lowered suspension and wheels.

-The owner of this 1977 Sligo registered Beetle certainly wasn’t worried about affecting the value of their investment.
-For them, it was about making a statement and making their Bug stand out from the crowd.
+The owner of this 1977 built but 1978 Sligo registered Beetle certainly wasn’t worried about affecting the value of their investment.
+For them, it was about having fun and making their Bug stand out from the crowd.

 We think they certainly achieved that with lots of trick modifications such as the shaved door handles, engine lid and bonnet handles, lowered suspension, one piece windows, tinted glass, earlier wings, engine lid, front and rear valance and the bonnet.
 The most noticeable mod was the ‘custom built’ script, that was welded onto where the rear vent once called home.